VEDASHREE-123/Projects/README.md

-# Iis ALMI related project
+# It is AIML related project